NicholasHamm/FinalYearProject/README.md

 ---
 ### Previous Work

-Sengments of code have been adapted from *Daniel Houlihan's* FYP which also utilises the Papillon system.
+Segments of code have been adapted from *Daniel Houlihan's* FYP which also utilises the Papillon system.
 - **Source**: https://csgitlab.ucd.ie/danielhoulihan/fyp_datacenter_management

 ---